angelosaleh/cheatsheet/README.md

 [Dply.co](https://dply.co/)
 * * *
 ### Tcpdump - Tshark
-To record all TCP traffic to port 80 in the interface wlan0 and senf it to the file port-80-recording.pcap.
+To record all TCP traffic to port 80 in the interface wlan0 and send it to the file port-80-recording.pcap.
 ```bash
 sudo tcpdump -i wlan0  \
                src port 80 or dst port 80 \